Your World Handicap System Index updates at midnight every time you submit an acceptable score.

 Have your say

-Have you used this system to work out your World Handicap System index?
+Have you used this as a World Handicap System calculator?
 Do you use an even simpler way?
 Let me know about it on X.